Higher Education (Seanad constituency): 2024 Legislation

 Under the Seanad Electoral (University Members) (Amendment) Act 2024, at any Seanad general election held after 31 March 2025, a new constituency named Higher Education will elect six senators.

 Following engagement with Heneghan, 53 members of the Dáil voted against the 2024 Act, including Sinn Féin, the Labour Party, the Social Democrats, People Before Profit–Solidarity, Independent Ireland and a number of independent TDs, with Sinn Féin TD Denise Mitchell telling the Dáil "the Government has missed a huge opportunity with this Bill.
 It has taken what the Supreme Court found and interpreted it in the narrowest of ways...It is the Government's call, and the record will show that it was on the wrong side and acting in the interests of the elites and not in the interests of democracy" and the Social Democrats deputy leader Cian O'Callaghan saying "I urge the Government at this late stage to withdraw these tweaks and as quickly as possible in the next Oireachtas to bring forward meaningful change and stop excluding such a large part of our population from their democratic say simply on the basis of who holds a degree.
 It is completely and utterly indefensible."
 72 TDs voted in favour of the legislation, including Fianna Fáil, Fine Gael, the Green Party, and a number of Independent TDs, including former Fine Gael TD Peter Fitzpatrick, former Progressive Democrats TD Noel Grealish, former Fianna Fáil TD Marc MacSharry, and Cathal Berry.

 The legislation was enacted on 29 October 2024.
 On 18 December 2024, the first register for the Higher Education constituency opened with a new website (SeanadVoter.ie) for eligible voters to register through.

 Following agreement between Fianna Fáil, Fine Gael and a group of independent TDs to form a new government in January 2025, the programme for government, published on 15 January, committed only to implementing the 2024 Act, which reflected Fianna Fáil's 2024 election manifesto pledge.
 Sinn Féin, the Green Party, the Labour Party and Social Democrats had committed in their election manifestos to expanding the Seanad franchise further.

 As of 21 March 2025, all sections of the 2024 Act had come into force, with the exception of sections 27 and 31-46 that will take effect upon the next dissolution of Dáil Éireann.

 Franchise

-A person shall be entitled to be registered as an elector in the register of electors if he or she:
+A person who meets all of the following requirements is entitled to be registered as an elector: